bergwerf/bergwerf.github.io/README.md

 Herman Bergwerf
 ===============
-**Welcome!** This webpage contains information about my expertise and professional activities.
-I am specialized in solving difficult logical problems and implementing the solutions in software systems.
-Apart from this I also enjoy building visual experiences using computers.
-I like brainstorming together with a team, sharing my experience and insights, and help finding the path towards a good product.
-My academic background is in physics, nanobiology, mathematics, and theoretical computer science.
-You can find contact details at the bottom of the page.
+**Welcome!** This webpage contains information about my expertise and professional activity.
+I am specialized in solving difficult logical problems and implementing the solutions in software.
+Visual communication plays a key role in many of my projects, and I enjoy designing beautiful and innovative interfaces.
+I like brainstorming together with a team to find the path towards a good product, and to make technical descisions that are future-proof.
+I have an academic background is in physics, mathematics, and theoretical computer science.

 --------------------------------------------------------------------------------